 GIT related tools

 Commit a local filesystem tree as new commit.
-Usefull for managing vendor trees.
+Useful for managing vendor trees.

-Create a new git repository from a local *.tar.gz (or simmilar) file.
-Usefull for quick
+Create a new git repository from a local *.tar.gz (or similar) file.
+Useful for quick

 creation of patches to 3rd party code.